haanarrh/AWS-secure-IAM-policy/README.md

 | **Security Analyst** | `SecurityTeam`     | Monitors logs, reviews audit trails, and enforces security policies.           | Read-only on CloudTrail, GuardDuty, IAM logs               |
 | **Data Analyst**     | `ReadOnlyAnalysts` | Analyzes data, reviews metrics and dashboards.
 No access to edit.              | `ReadOnlyAccess` (AWS managed policy)                      |
 | **Billing Manager**  | `BillingTeam`      | Manages billing and budgets, but no access to AWS services.                    | `AWSBillingReadOnlyAccess`                                 |

 ![IAM groups & roles](https://github.com/user-attachments/assets/95182520-34e0-4bf1-9f41-58cf301f7a1a)

-### IAM Policies: Policies were attached to groups, not individual users, ensuring permissions are easier to manage and audit.
-Custom policies were created for DevOps and Developer roles to restrict them to only required AWS services.
+#### IAM Policies: Policies were attached to groups, not individual users, ensuring permissions are easier to manage and audit.
+Custom policies were created for DevOps and Developer roles to restrict them to only required AWS service.

 ### Security Features Applied
 - Multi-Factor Authentication (MFA) enforced for all IAM users